giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 az vm image terms accept --offer flatcar-container-linux-free --plan stable --publisher kinvolk
 ```

-This acceptance should be performed once for all subscriptions that are used to run Giant Swarm workload clusters.
+This acceptance should be performed once for a subscription that is used to run Giant Swarm workload clusters.

 ## Configure Azure subscription configuration for Management and Workload Clusters deployments